- Apricot vine

 - Impaired cognitive function

-- Case report: One patient experienced nausea, vomiting, decreased heart rate, and several abnormalities in heart rhythm after using a passionflower supplement.
-The patient recovered once the supplement was discontinued.
+- A 34-year-old woman required hospital admission with symptoms of nausea, vomiting, decreased heart rate, and heart rhythm abnormalities after using a passionflower supplement.

 For Healthcare Professionals

-When used concurrently, passionflower was shown to enhance the pharmocological effects of St. John’s Wort (18).
+When used concurrently, passionflower was shown to enhance the pharmacologic effects of St. John’s wort (18).

-The activation of GABA receptors by maltol and gamma-pyrone derivatives may account for passionflower’s anxiolytic and sedative properties (11).
-It was also suggested that the harman alkaloids have monoamine oxidase inhibitor activity (1).
-Passionflower exhibits mild anti-inflammatory activity (12).
+Passionflower also exhibits mild anti-inflammatory activity.
 An ethanolic extract of passionflower reduced carrageenan-induced edema, leukocyte migration, and granuloma formation in mice, although the effect was less than that seen with aspirin (13).

-Case report: Nausea, vomiting, bradycardia, and ECG changes including non-sustained ventricular tachycardia, QTc prolongation, and nonspecific ST-T wave changes.
-Patient recovered following discontinuation of supplement (6).
+Nausea, vomiting, bradycardia, and abnormal electrocardiogram: ECG changes included non-sustained ventricular tachycardia, QTc prolongation, and nonspecific ST-T wave changes in a 34-year-old woman requiring hospital admission (7).